jxlxx/julio/content/posts/03-radius-basics.md

 ---
 title: RADIUS Servers and AAA Basics
-date: "2022-05-01"
+date: "2022-05-29"
-description: A simple explaination of AAA servers, specifically freeRADIUS, and how to get starting using them.
+description: A simple explaination of AAA servers, mostly freeRADIUS, and how to get started.
 tldr: FreeRadius is an OSS implementation of a RADIUS server, which is a server that implements the RADIUS protocol to achieve AAA (Authorization, Authentication, Accounting).
 draft: false
 tags: ["networking", "radius"]
 ---

-***free***Radius???
+> ***free***Radius???
 Maybe for you...
 It has cost me everything.

 # What is RADIUS?